 Forensic Document Examination is a common resource for resolving criminal and civil cases involving allegations of forgery.
 “Forgery” is a legal term used to broadly define the intentional falsification of a document.
 It is normally the result of the intent of someone to deceive another person or entity for financial gain.
-Two of the most common types of forgery are: Signature forgery: Document examiners are trained as handwriting experts.
+Two of the most common types of forgery are signature forgeries and document alterations: Document examiners are trained as an expert in both signature and handwriting.
 They will analyze a signature in question by comparing it to several samples of the subject’s true signature to identify similarities and differences.
 Common examinations include signatures on wills, contracts, loan agreements, etc. Document alterations: Documents such as contracts, journals, inventory lists, time sheets, medical records may have writing or numerals added, deleted or altered in some manner.
 A document examiner will use various laboratory instruments to resolve such issues.
 For example, one instrument is designed to examine inks in the infrared light spectrum.
 It is used to examine documents that allegedly have an alteration such as the numeral “1” changed to a “4”.
 The addition of the second stroke, made with a different pen, may be determined with the lab instrument.

 Initially, writers learn to write by emulating a handwriting system taught in school.
 As students mature, they quickly stray from the copybook forms to making letters with individualizing features.
 These characteristics may include variations in the form of the writing slant, the spacing between letters, the design and length of approach and termination strokes, the positioning of ‘i-dots’ and ‘t-crossings’, etc. There is natural variation in the signatures and writing of all people which is why document examiners will ask for several known writing samples of a suspected writer.
 By having several samples, the signature expert will be able to establish a master pattern or consistency of the writer.
 The questioned signature will then either conform to the known writing specimens or not.
 Handwriting examination is a complex and detailed field.
 For example, some signatures may pictorially appear to the be the product of the same person.
 However, a comparison by a document examiner may prove a signature in question was not genuine but rather the result of a simulation, tracing, or a ‘cut and paste’ fabrication.